-OBO intends to run its challenge process after (1) NTIA approves this first volume of the Initial Proposal, and (2) OBO submits the second volume of its Initial Proposal, addressing all remaining requirements of the Initial Proposal as described in NTIA's BEAD Notice of Funding Opportunity.
-This will enable OBO to maintain the timeline required by NTIA for the BEAD program.
+OBAE intends to run its challenge process after (1) NTIA approves this first volume of the Initial Proposal, and (2) OBAE submits the second volume of its Initial Proposal, addressing all remaining requirements of the Initial Proposal as described in NTIA's BEAD NOFO.
+This will enable OBAE to maintain the timeline required by NTIA for the BEAD program-including the development of a Final Proposal, which will lead to NTIA's release of the remainder of the state's allocated BEAD funds.
+(For more details, see NTIA's BEAD Program timeline, https://broadbandusa.ntia.doc.gov/funding-programs/broadband-equity-access-and-deployment-bead-program/timeline.)

-2. EXISTING BROADBAND FUNDING (REQUIREMENT 3)
+2. Existing broadband funding (Requirement 3)

-This first volume of the State of Oregon BEAD Initial Proposal includes, consistent with NTIA requirements, descriptions of existing funding for broadband in Oregon.
+This first volume of the State of New Mexico BEAD Initial Proposal includes, consistent with NTIA requirements, descriptions of existing funding for broadband in New Mexico.

-Attached as Appendix 1 is a table that identifies:
+Attached as Appendix 1 is a file that identifies:

 - 1. Sources of funding

-- 2. A brief description of the broadband deployment and other broadbandrelated activities
+- 2. A brief description of the broadband deployment and other broadband-related activities

 - 3. Total funding

 - 4. Funding amount expended

 - 5. Remaining funding amount available

-3. UNSERVED AND UNDERSERVED LOCATIONS (REQUIREMENT 5)
+3. Unserved and underserved locations (Requirement 5)

-This first volume of the State of Oregon BEAD Initial Proposal includes, consistent with NTIA requirements, a list of all unserved and underserved locations in Oregon.
+This first volume of the State of New Mexico BEAD Initial Proposal includes, consistent with NTIA requirements, a list of all unserved and underserved locations in New Mexico.

-- 3.1 Location IDs of all unserved and underserved locations Attached as Appendices 2 and 3 are two CSV files with the location IDs of all identified unserved and underserved locations, respectively. - 3.2 Publication date of the National Broadband Map used to identify unserved and underserved locations
+3.1 Locations IDs of all unserved and underserved locations Attached as Appendices 2 and 3 are two CSV files with the location IDs of all unserved and underserved locations, respectively.

+3.2 Publication date of the National Broadband Map used to identify unserved and underserved locations

-The unserved and underserved locations identified in this document and its attachments are based on the August 2023 publication date of the National Broadband Map.
-Consistent with NTIA guidance, Oregon's actual Challenge Process will use the November 2023 publication of the National Broadband Map (or whichever version is most current as of the time of initiation of the Challenge Process).
+The unserved and underserved locations identified in this document and its attachments are based on the June 2023 publication date of the National Broadband Map.
+Consistent with NTIA guidance, New Mexico's actual challenge process will use the November 2023 publication of the National Broadband Map (or whichever version is most current as of the time of initiation of the challenge process).

-4. COMMUNITY ANCHOR INSTITUTIONS (REQUIREMENT 6)
+4. Community anchor institutions (Requirement 6)

-This first volume of the State of Oregon BEAD Initial Proposal includes, consistent with NTIA requirements, a definition of "community anchor institution," a list of community anchor institutions, and an analysis of their connectivity needs.
+This first volume of the State of New Mexico BEAD Initial Proposal includes, consistent with NTIA requirements, a definition of "community anchor institution," a list of community anchor institutions, and an analysis of the connectivity needs of the institution.